GLPG35/GLPG35/README.md

 [![MasterHead](banner_SU.png)](https://github.com/GLPG35)

 I'm a huge fan of Steven Universe and Your Lie in April.
-I also like a lot being a web designer and learn more and more everyday about it.
+I also like a lot being a web developer and learn more and more everyday about it.

 ---